21 Genius Apartment Decor Ideas and Hacks for Renters

 Opt for area rugs that you can throw in the wash if it will be in a high traffic area.
 Or layer multiple rugs together to create something unique.
 Outdoor rugs are another great option because of their durability.

-Tension Rods for Custom Window Treatments
+Tension Rods

 Tension rods are such an underrated tool when styling a rental.
 They’re great for adding privacy, blocking out light, or adding a pop of color.

 Slide them inside your window frame or stretch across larger windows for an easy style update that you can take down when you move.
 You can even use tension rods on your bed to maximize vertical storage space.

-Washi Tape Accent Walls and Geometric Designs
+Washi Tape Accent Walls

 I love using washi tape to create geometric shapes on my walls.
+My previous wall used to be a plain bland off-white and I just took some washi tape in different shades of yellow to create a hexagonal pattern.
+It was so sunshine and rainbows (like me).
 You can also create adorable faux picture frames and even furniture like a bed headboard.
-When it’s time to move, washi tape peels right off without damaging your paint.

 Believe it or not, furniture can be the worst when you’re trying to decorate a small space.
 Opt for furniture with hidden storage to kill two birds with one stone.
-Otomans that open are my personal favorite.
+Ottomans that open are my personal favorite.
 You can hide so many blankets and pillows in there!

-Don’t forget about shelving!
-Floating shelves take up no floor space and you can hang them anywhere to store random knick-knacks.
+Beds with built in storage will not only provide you more room, but hidden storage for toys, blankets, and clothes.
 Another furniture hack?
 Look into getting a dining bench instead of dining chairs.
 Perfect for storing all those pots and pans you never use but aren’t quite ready to part with.

 Portable Lighting Fixtures

-LIGHTING IS KEY.
+Okay, I have said it before and I’ll say it again, lightning is the KEY.
 You don’t want to deal with installing permanent lighting fixtures in your rental.
 Invest in floor lamps, table lamps, and clip-on lighting that you can take with you when you move.

-String lights!
+And string lights!
 Drape them over your curtain rod for an extra cozy feel.
 Nothing beats those puck light that you can stick anywhere.
 Bonus, battery powered!
 For desks, try an adjustable desk lamp.
 My current desk lamp is my favorite purchase I’ve made for my home office.
 Consider incorporating LED strip lights for added flexibility in achieving the perfect ambiance.

 Temporary Picture Hanging Solutions